guowilling/SRPictureBrowser/README.md

 [pictureBrowser show];
 ````
 See the demo for more information.

+## TODO
+> Currently, the download image depends on SDWebImage, I will rewrite the download and cache image function, do not rely on third-party libraries some time.

 **If you have any question, submit an issue or contact me.**
 **If this repo helps you, please give it a star, thanks a lot.**